Before a customer can complete your meticulously developed customer feedback survey, they need to open the email invitation.

 So the first to go in the customer survey subject line reject bin is:

-“Reminder to complete our survey”
+Reminder to complete our survey

 Also in that bin is anything where you are asking for help from the recipient.
 Does this look familiar?

-“Help us improve our customer service”
+Help us improve our customer service

 Okay so “Help” is out but there is another problem in that subject line.
 Can you see it?

-We all like to think we are altruistic and give to the common good but when it comes down to it WIIFM* rules supreme.
-That last subject line has nothing in it for the recipient.
-It’s all about the company.
+We all like to think we are altruistic and give to the common good but when it comes down to it WIIFM [What’s in it for me] rules supreme.

 Your subject line needs to have something in it for the recipient so they will want to open it and take the time to complete your survey.

-These days people are not out looking for more emails to read.
+People are not out looking for more emails to read.
 They are trying to eliminate the emails they don’t need as quickly as possible.

-Subject lines that are “creative” or too clever require too much mental power.
+Subject lines that are vague, deceptive, “creative” or too clever require too much mental power.
 In those couple of seconds often it’s easier just to delete than try to work out what the heck is under that cool and wacky subject line you spent hours devising.